The Biden Administration Restores the Nation’s Largest National Forest’s Logging Ban

 The Agriculture Department, which includes the Forest Service, has also stated that it will work to reinstate the so-called Tongass Roadless Rule.
 With a few exceptions, the 2001 regulation forbids road development and timber harvesting on approximately a third of national forest property.
 Last year, the Trump administration attempted to exempt the Tongass, earning praise from Alaska’s Republican governor and congressional delegation.

-Officials are reinstating roadless-rule safeguards by doing so “The Agriculture Department stated, “returning stability and assurance to the conservation of 9.3 million acres of the world’s largest temperate old growth rainforest.”
+Officials are “returning stability and assurance to the conservation of 9.3 million acres of the world’s largest temperate old growth rainforest” by restoring roadless-rule safeguards, according to the Agriculture Department.

 Conservationists applauded the move, which had been hinted at by the administration earlier this month.